LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

 file (``logtalk_entity.xsd``).
 The XSLT style-sheet file is responsible for converting the XML files to some desired format such as HTML or PDF.
-The default names for the XML specification file and the XSL style-sheet file are defined by the ``lgtdoc`` tool but can be overridden by passing a list of options to the tool predicates.
+The default names for the XML specification file and the XSL style-sheet file are defined by the
+`lgtdoc tool <https://logtalk.org/tools.html#documenting>`_ but can be overridden by passing a list of options to the tool predicates.
 The ``lgtdoc/xml`` sub-directory in the Logtalk installation directory contains the XML specification files described above, along with several sample XSL style-sheet files and sample scripts for converting XML documenting files to several formats (e.g. reStructuredText, Markdown, HTML, and PDF).
-Please read the ``NOTES`` file included in the directory for details.
+See the ``NOTES`` file included in the directory for details.
 You may use the supplied sample files as a starting point for generating the documentation of your Logtalk applications.